Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 5830 should perform quite a bit faster than the Radeon HD 3850 256MB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5830 is 142% faster than the Radeon HD 3850 256MB overall, because of its greater bandwidth. (explain)

-Pixel RateThe Radeon HD 5830 is a small bit (about 20%) better at FSAA than the Radeon HD 3850 256MB, and also should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 5830 will be just a bit (more or less 20%) faster with regards to AA than the Radeon HD 3850 256MB, and will be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison